 Request availability workflow

 The first and primary step in the workflow is setting up the preferences for the availability request.
 Many of these settings will be familiar from when you configured the stage, and just like when you're scheduling, you can modify any of these values for this specific candidate, and it won't change it on the stage for everyone else.
-There are also a few new settings that you haven't seen yet for availabilities.

 You'll notice that you have a Preferred Times section that wasn't there on the Availability Preferences tab on the stage.
 Just like the scheduling window, this is meant to be the business hours and timezone of the interviewers.
 This will make sure that the candidate provides available times within this window.